kitebuggy/rasp-cambridge/docs/operations/troubleshooting.md

 AI sessions prefix every read-only git command with `GIT_OPTIONAL_LOCKS=0` and check `ls .git/*.lock` afterwards; modifying git is Jason-only (AI_README Critical rule 5).

+### Issue: entries say "Not refreshed since - N.Nh old"

+**Cause:** normal.
+That day was published from a chart already held rather than re-fetched - either because it was inside its `refresh_after` window (`status: cached`) or because the refresh failed and the held chart was still in date (`status: carried`).
+Check `build_state.json` to tell which.

+**Solution:** none, unless it persists past 03:00 UTC - everything held expires at that boundary, so a stuck timestamp the following morning means fetches are failing.
+Then treat it as an intercept/parse problem above.
+A line reading "From the UK12+4 run - UK4+1 not yet available" additionally means the held chart is from a coarser model than the slot wants; also normal, and it clears once that day's finer model is fetched.

 ### Issue: chart image missing in Outlook / Google Calendar